 Today, sections of the long arched aqueduct has been repurposed to accommodate car parking for houses along the busy road.

-Having completed the training that I came to Malta to attend, I made my way by bus and ferry to the island of Gozo to explore and enjoy ten days, staying in the township of Nadur.
+Having completed the training that I came to Malta to attend, I made my way by bus and ferry to the island of Gozo to explore and enjoy seven days/nights, staying in the township of Nadur.

 Whilst, staying in Malta I didn’t have an opportunity to spend much time in the islands capital Valletta, one of Europe’s smallest cities.
 This beautiful walled city that was created in the 1500s on the Sciberras peninsula by the Knights of St John was a purpose built city to be used as a refuge for soldiers returning from the Crusades.
-So after four days enjoying the grandeur and grace of Gozo, I made my way back via ferry and local bus to spend a day enjoying and experiencing the sights of Valletta.
+So after four days enjoying the grandeur, grace and a quieter pace in Gozo, I made my way back via ferry and local bus to spend a day enjoying and experiencing the sights of Valletta.

 It was during the 16th and 17th centuries, under rule of the Knights of Malta (Hospitallers), the island of Malta and its new capital of Valletta progressed as a maritime hub.
 By the late 17th century, Valletta and other townships had become prosperous maritime centres.